memetics19/covid-19-infrastructure/README.md

 ### Tabula

 Tabula allows you to extract data from PDF files into a CSV or Microsoft Excel spreadsheet using a simple, easy-to-use interface.
 We deployed it as a [CoronaWhy service](http://tabula.labs.coronawhy.org) available for all community members.
+More at [Tabula website](https://tabula.technology)

+### Teamchatviz

+We use [Teamchatviz](https://teamchatviz.labs.coronawhy.org) to explore how communication works in our distributed team and learn how communication shapes culture in CoronaWhy community. https://moovel.github.io/teamchatviz/

 # Articles produced by CoronaWhy people
 [I’m an AI researcher and here’s how I fight corona](https://medium.com/@arturkiulian/im-an-ai-researcher-and-here-s-how-i-fight-corona-1e0aa8f3e714) by Artur Kiulian

 [Exploration of Document Clustering with SPECTER Embeddings](https://medium.com/@beychaner/exploration-of-document-clustering-with-specter-embeddings-7d255f0f7392) by Brandon Eychaner